paramanicksoumyadeep-hash/LandUseMap/README.md

 ## How to Run
 1. Clone this repository.
 2. Install the required libraries listed above using `pip install`.
-3. Prepare the dataset (satellite imagery) in the designated folder.
+3. Prepare the dataset (satellite imagery) in the designated folder.Name the folder data and add rgb folder, delhi_ncr_region.geojson, delhi_airshed.geojson, worldcover_bbox_delhi_ncr_2021.tif.in it 4.Run the script createimagecordinates.py
-4. Run the main script to preprocess images, assign labels, and train the ResNet18 model.
+5. Run the main script to preprocess images, assign labels, and train the ResNet18 model.
-5. Evaluate the model using accuracy and F1 score metrics.
+6. Evaluate the model using accuracy and F1 score metrics.

 ---